google/angle/doc/CodingStandard.md

 Items marked {DEV} indicate a deviation from the Google guidelines.
 Items marked {DO} are reiterating points from the Google guidelines.

+Before you upload code to Gerrit, use `git cl format` to auto-format your code.
+This will catch most of the trivial formatting errors and save you time.

 ### [Header Files](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Header_Files)

 *   We will use **`.h`** for C++ headers.